ginstrom/paladin-novel/chapters/14_legend-begins.md

 Gond and Pell jogged toward the watch post, arriving just as the sentry pointed toward a group of figures emerging from the tree line.
 A dozen people, moving slowly, supporting each other.
 Refugees, by the look of them, but something was wrong.
 They moved with the desperate urgency of people fleeing immediate danger.

 "Slavers," the lead figure gasped as they reached the settlement's edge.
 A woman, middle-aged, her clothes singed and torn.
 "Burned out Millhaven village.
 Took everyone they could catch.
-We ran... been running for two days..."
+We ran… been running for two days…"

 "How many slavers?"
 Pell asked, already thinking tactically.

 "Fifty, maybe more.
 Professional outfit, not the usual raiders.
 They had a list."
 The woman's eyes found Gond, and he saw recognition dawn in them.
-"They were asking about the healer."
+"They were asking about the healer.
+They're moving fast, like they know exactly where they're going."

 The words hit the settlement like a physical blow.
 Conversations stopped.
 Children moved closer to their parents.
 Hands drifted toward weapons.